 Clinical relevance is associated with homozygosity for either C677T or A1298C, and the compound heterozygous state (presence of both heterozygous alleles C677T/ A1298C).
 In general, these variants produce an MTHFR enzyme with reduced function and activity.

 Reduced functionality of MTHFR can cause homocysteine levels to escalate, and this issue is intensified with low levels of folate.
 Genotyping of the MTHFR gene can inform physicians of a patient’s predispositions for elevated homocysteine.
+Elevated homocysteine is associated with atherosclerosis and blood clots.
 With this knowledge, physicians can recommend a proper diet and make medical recommendations to help decrease elevated plasma homocysteine.